• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • if thrombi are found in the left atrium, anticoagulation for 3-4 weeks is indicated, followed by TEE

-• occurs in approx. 25-40% of patients, most often in the first 4 postoperative days
+• occurs in ~ 25-40% of patients, most often in the first 4 postoperative days

-• most cardioembolic events occur on days 2-4 after surgery
+• most cardioembolic events occur between days 2-4 after surgery

-• history of diabetes generally increases the risk of complications
+• a history of diabetes generally increases the risk of complications

 • impaired autoregulation due to diabetic arteriolopathy